DaBigBlob/npmcheater/README.md

 # npmcheater
-Artificially bump the downloads of an npm package.
+Perfectly emulates npm and "installs" the specified packages to bump the download count.

 ## Installing